After Bone Grafting

 Nausea and Vomiting

 In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour including the prescribed medicine.
 You should then sip on cold tea.
-You should sip slowly over a fifteen-minute period.
+You should sip slowly over a 15-minute period.
 When the nausea subsides you can begin taking solid foods and the prescribed medicine.
-Please call if the nausea does not subside within 3 hours.
+Please call if the nausea does not subside within three hours.

 Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.